 Google Photos just made me that all on it’s own.

-In the meantime, I hope this tutorial was helpful, and that you’re feeling all techy, and relieved that your memories aren’t going to disappear.
+I hope this tutorial was helpful, and that you’re feeling all techy, and relieved that your memories aren’t going to disappear.
 Now, share this Google Photos tutorial and convince others to make the switch!

 Picture Organizing Cheat Sheet